Smaller

 Search for Extraterrestrial Intelligence contains ~80 documents relating to the existence of and search for extraterrestrial life.
 The earliest work held in the collection is a 1795 paper by William Herschel suggesting that the sun is an inhabited planet!
 The collection covers the period from the 1790’s to the present, including works by Harlow Shapley, Fred Hoyle, Freeman Dyson, Carl Sagan, Arthur C. Clarke, Frank Drake, Frank Tipler, and many others.

-Philosophy of Science contains ~30 documents relating to the philosophy of science, including works by William Whewell, John Stuart Mill, Auguste Comte, Charles Dickens, Stanley Jevons, Henri Poincaré, Albert Einstein, Karl Popper, Thomas Kuhn, and others.
+Philosophy and Methodology of Science contains ~30 documents relating to the philosophy and methodology of science, including works by William Whewell, John Stuart Mill, Auguste Comte, Charles Dickens, Stanley Jevons, Henri Poincaré, Albert Einstein, Karl Popper, Thomas Kuhn, and others.

 game theory